gbooker/json5/README.md

 ### Reading from JSON
 Reading is accomplished via the templated class `json5::detail::Reflector`.
 A custom deserializer can be made via a template specialiaztion (or partial specialization) for the class type.
 Often one would want to inherit `json5::detail::RefReflector` which holds a reference to the target object.
 Then override the relevant functions in `json5::detail::BaseReflector`.
 This is works because `Parser` will parse the JSON, calling functions on `ReflectionBuilder` which uses a stack of `BaseReflector` objects as it parses depth first into an object.
+Writing is accomplished via the templated struct `json5::detail::ReflectionWriter`.
+A custom serialization should create a template specialization (or partial specialiaztion) for this struct and implement `static inline void Write(Writer& w, const T& in)` with the proper value for `T` (in need not be a const ref but could instead take by value like is done when serializing numbers but non-primitives likely should be const ref).
+This was changed from a templated function becuase partial specializations are not possible with functions but are possible with structs.

 ## `json5_base.hpp`
 Contains `Error` definitions, `ValueType` enum, and macro definitions.